CuteLittleGoat/rpg-dataslate-relay/README.md

 Click inside that field.

-Type this project name:
+Type a project name.

+For example:

     RPG-DataSlate-Relay

 Under the project name, Firebase will also show the project ID.

-It should look similar to this:
+It may look similar to this:

     rpg-dataslate-relay

+Your exact project ID may be different.
+This is normal.

+If Firebase says the project ID is already taken, choose a unique name.

 Find the checkbox named: